White Terror (Spain): Death toll

-Estimates of executions behind the Nationalist lines during the Spanish Civil War range from fewer than 50,000 to 200,000 (Hugh Thomas: 75,000, Secundino Serrano: 90,000; Josep Fontana: 150,000; and Julián Casanova: 100,000.
-Most of the victims were killed without a trial in the first months of the war and their corpses were left on the sides of roads or in clandestine and unmarked mass graves.
+Estimates of executions behind the Nationalist lines during the Spanish Civil War range from fewer than 50,000 to 200,000 (Hugh Thomas: 75,000, Secundino Serrano: 90,000; Josep Fontana: 150,000;Julián Casanova: 100,000 and Julius Ruiz: 150,000.)
+Most of the victims were killed without a trial in the first months of the war, and their corpses were left on the sides of roads or in clandestine and unmarked mass graves.
 For example, in Valladolid only 374 officially recorded victims of the repression of a total of 1,303 (there were many other unrecorded victims) were executed after a trial, and the historian Stanley Payne in his work Fascism in Spain (1999), citing a study by Cifuentes Checa and Maluenda Pons carried out over the Nationalist-controlled city of Zaragoza and its environs, refers to 3,117 killings, of which 2,578 took place in 1936.
 He goes on to state that by 1938 the military courts there were directing summary executions.

-Many of the executions in the course of the war were carried by militants of the fascist party Falange (Falange Española de las J.O.N.S.) or militants of the Carlist party (Comunión Tradicionalista) militia (Requetés), but with the approval of the Nationalist government.
+Many of the executions in the course of the war were carried out by militants of the fascist party Falange (Falange Española de las J.O.N.S.) or militants of the Carlist party (Comunión Tradicionalista) militia (Requetés), but with the approval of the Nationalist government.

 Cooperation of the Spanish Church

 The Spanish Church approved of the White Terror and cooperated with the rebels.
 According to Antony Beevor: Cardinal Gomá stated that 'Jews and Masons poisoned the national soul with absurd doctrine'...
-A few brave priests put their lives at risk by criticizing nationalist atrocities, but the majority of the clergy in nationalist areas revelled in their new-found power and the increased size of their congregations.
+A few brave priests put their lives at risk by criticizing Nationalist atrocities, but the majority of the clergy in Nationalist areas revelled in their new-found power and the increased size of their congregations.
 Anyone who did not attend Mass faithfully was likely to be suspected of 'red' tendencies.
 Entrepreneurs made a great money selling religious symbols...
 It was reminiscent of the way the Inquisition's persecutions of Jews and Moors helped make pork such an important part of the Spanish diet.
 One witness in Zamora said: Many priests acted very badly.
 The bishop of Zamora in 1936 was more or less an assassin – I don't remember his name.
 He must be held responsible because prisoners appealed to him to save their lives.
-All he would reply was that the Reds had killed more people than the falangist were killing.
+All he would reply was that the Reds had killed more people than the Falangists were killing.
 (The bishop of Zamora in 1936 was Manuel Arce y Ochotorena) Nevertheless, the Nationalists killed at least 16 Basque nationalist priests (among them the arch-priest of Mondragon), and imprisoned or deported hundreds more.
 Several priests who tried to halt the killings and at least one priest who was a Mason were killed.

 Regarding the callous attitude of the Vatican, Manuel Montero, lecturer of the University of the Basque Country commented on 6 May 2007: